 It’s familiar, it’s routine, and it’s safe.

-But while the comfort zone is your safe place where nothing really happens, that’s just the problem.
+While the comfort zone is your safe place where nothing really happens, that’s just the problem.
 Nothing happens.

 And it keeps you from seizing opportunities because the unfamiliar can be scary.